Carvins Cove Hours of Operation for Land Use:

 - The Appalachian Trail follows one of the Cove’s northwest ridgelines.

-- The 800 acre lake at the Cove’s center offers fishing and boating with small engines.
+- The 800 acre lake at the Cove’s center offers fishing and boating with small engines of 10HP or less.

-- The Boat Dock provides picnic tables, pay phones, restrooms, boat rentals, security personnel, and parking.
+- The Boat Dock provides picnic tables, restrooms, boat rentals, security personnel, and parking.

 - Swimming and camping are not permitted.

-- To reserve the picnic shelter and learn more about certain restrictions concerning use of the reservoir, contact the Boat Dock offices at (540) 563-9170.
+- To learn more about certain restrictions concerning use of the reservoir, contact the Boat Dock office at (540) 362-1757.